sapegin/vscode-todo-tomorrow/Readme.md

 - Very minimal and fast
 - Useful defaults to cover most use cases
-- Supports Bash, CSS, HTML, JavaScript, Lua, Markdown, Perl, PHP, Python, R, Ruby, SQL, TypeScript, and any other language with C-style comments (`//` or `/* */`)
+- Supports Bash, CSS, Elixir, Erlang, HTML, JavaScript, Lua, Markdown, Perl, PHP, Python, R, Ruby, SQL, TypeScript, and any other language with C-style comments (`//` or `/* */`)
 - Supports light and dark modes out of the box

 ## Settings